ME-ICA/tedana/docs/governance.rst

 5. After consultation with contributors, the steering committee can decide to merge any PR - even if it's not eligible to merge according to Rule 4.
 6. Anyone can Review a PR and request changes.
-If a community member Requests changes they need to provide an explanation regarding what changes should be made and justification of their importance.
+If a community member requests changes they need to provide an explanation regarding what changes should be made and justification of their importance.
 Reviews requesting changes can also be used to request more time to review a PR.
-7. A reviewer who Requested changes can dismiss their own review, if they decide their requested changes are no longer necessary, or approve changes that address the issue underlying their change request.
+7. A reviewer who requested changes can dismiss their own review, if they decide their requested changes are no longer necessary, or approve changes that address the issue underlying their change request.
 8. If the author of a PR and a reviewer who requests changes cannot find a